A Survey on Bayesian Deep Learning: Deep Learning

 \subsection{Recurrent Neural Network}

-When we read an article, we would normally take in one word at a time and try to understand the current word based on previous words.
+When reading an article, one normally takes in one word at a time and try to understand the current word based on previous words.
 This is a recurrent process that needs short-term memory.
 Unfortunately conventional feedforward neural networks like the one shown in Figure \ref{fig:ffn_rnn}(left) fail to do so.
 For example, imagine we want to constantly predict the next word as we read an article.
 Since the feedforward network only computes the output $\oo$ as $\V q(\W \x)$, where the function $q(\cdot)$ denotes element-wise nonlinear transformation, it is unclear how the network could naturally model the sequence of words to predict the next word.